EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

    * CRED_U - bstr credential containing the public authentication key of Party U, see {{asym-overview}}

-   Note that only PROTECTED_3 and 'signature' of the COSE_Sign1 object are used in message_3, see next bullet.
+   Note that only 'protected' and 'signature' of the COSE_Sign1 object are used in message_3, see next bullet.

 * Compute COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with AEAD_V, K_3, and IV_3 and the following parameters.
 The protected header SHALL be empty.
 The unprotected header MAY contain parameters (e.g. 'alg').

-   * plaintext = &lt;&lt; PROTECTED_3, SIGNATURE_3, ?
-UAD_3 &gt;&gt;
+   * plaintext = &lt;&lt; ~protected, signature, ?
+PAD_3 &gt;&gt;

    * external_aad = aad_2

-   * SIGNATURE_3 - bstr containing the COSE_Sign1 signature

    * PAD_3 = bstr containing opaque protected application data

-   Note that only 'ciphertext' of the COSE_Encrypt0 object are used in message_3, see next bullet.
+   Note that protected and signature in the plaintext are taken from the COSE_Sign1 object, and that only 'ciphertext' of the COSE_Encrypt0 object are used in message_3, see next bullet.

 *  Format message_3 as specified in {{asym-msg3-form}} and encode it to a byte string.
 CIPHERTEXT_3 is the COSE_Encrypt0 ciphertext.